ayushupneja/2020-sensor-miniproject/Report.md

 A persistent change in temperature does not always indicate a failed sensor.
 External factors can influence temperature in ways that may appear to indicate a failed sensor.
 For example if a sensor was recording temperature near the entrance to a building.
 When people enter or leave the building, the temperature around the entrance may change dramatically.
 This would result in a consistent change in temperature which is to be expected.

-For each room type, the possible temperature bounds would be a few degrees above and below the average recorded temperature.
+For each room type, the possible temperature bounds would be about 10 or 20 degrees above and below the average recorded temperature.
+Factors such as time of day, time of year, if air conditioning is functioning, etc, would influence the bounds and temperature.
 In the case of our anomaly detector, the bounds were set to be 10 degrees above and below the average temperature.

 ## Task 4: Conclusions